 Showcase your brand

 Your summary is a good chance to show people what the ethos and personality of your company are like.
 Although LinkedIn is a professional platform, don’t let that discourage you from showing what makes your brand unique.
+And this also has a positive impact on your LinkedIn SSI.

 Appear in searches